Jonas (footballer, born 1991)

-Jonas Gomes de Sousa (born 3 October 1991), simply known as Jonas, is a Brazilian footballer who plays as a defensive midfielder for Bahia.
+Jonas Gomes de Sousa (born 3 October 1991), simply known as Jonas, is a Brazilian footballer who plays as a defensive midfielder for Retrô.

 Club career

 Early career

 Born in Teresina, Piauí, Jonas started his career at Fluminense-PI, but later represented Cerâmica, as a youth.
 He subsequently returned to his native state, signing for Piauí in exchange of a motorcycle.

 Sampaio Corrêa

 In 2012 Jonas moved to cross-town rivals Comercial, appearing with the side in Série D. On 10 December 2012 he joined Sampaio Corrêa, until 2015.

 Jonas was a regular starter for Sampaio during the club's promotion campaign to Série B, appearing in 23 matches.
 He made his debut in the category on 18 April 2014, starting in a 0–2 home loss against Paraná.

 Flamengo

 Jonas appeared in 30 matches in the season, being announced as the new player of Corinthians on 29 December 2014.
 However, a deal was not reached with Timão, and he signed a four-year deal with Flamengo on 26 January 2015.